 What kinds of accommodations can I ask for?

-Accommodations are personalized changes to your job to help you stay safe and on the job.
+Accommodations are personalized changes to your job that allow you to meet your health needs without risking your job.
 The Job Accommodation Network can help you brainstorm what kinds of accommodations you might ask for.
-Some examples of accommodations:
+The EEOC has also published examples of situations where the PWFA would apply, including examples of accommodations.
+Some examples of accommodations include:

-• An employer might be required to modify a no-food-or-drink policy for a pregnant employee who experiences painful or potentially dangerous uterine contractions when she does not regularly drink water.
+• Modifying a no-food-or- drink policy for a pregnant employee who experiences painful or potentially dangerous uterine contractions when she does not regularly drink water.

-• An employer might be required to provide a stool to a pregnant cashier who was experiencing leg pain and swelling from standing for long periods of time.
+• Providing a stool to a pregnant cashier who is experiencing leg pain and swelling from standing for long periods of time.

-• An employer might be required to reassign heavy lifting duties to other employees for some portion of an employee’s pregnancy.
+• Reassigning heavy lifting duties to other employees for some portion of an employee’s pregnancy.

-• An employer might be required to provide an available light duty position to a pregnant police officer who was temporarily unable to go on patrol because no bulletproof vest would fit her.
+• Providing an available light duty position to a pregnant police officer who is temporarily unable to go on patrol because no bulletproof vest would fit her.

-• An employer might be required to allow an employee to use an empty office as a lactation room.
+• Allowing an employee to use an empty office as a lactation room.

-• An employer might be required to modify an employee’s schedule to allow time to attend a doctor’s appointment related to pregnancy or childbirth—for example, to address post-partum depression or to have an abortion.
+• Modifying an employee’s schedule to allow time to attend a doctor’s appointment related to pregnancy or childbirth—for example, to address postpartum depression, to undergo in vitro fertilization (IVF) treatments, or to have an abortion.

-• An employer might be required to allow an employee to take time off to physically recover from childbirth, even if she was not eligible for leave under the Family and Medical Leave Act because she had only recently started working for the employer.
+• Allowing an employee to take time off to physically recover from childbirth, even if she is not eligible for leave under the Family and Medical Leave Act.

 Does my employer need to give me an accommodation?

-The Pregnant Workers Fairness Act 2023 requires your employer to provide you with a reasonable accommodation unless the accommodation would cause the business an “undue hardship.”
-Generally, undue hardship means that providing the accommodation would be a significant expense or difficulty for your employer.
+The Pregnant Workers Fairness Act requires your employer to provide you with a reasonable accommodation unless the accommodation would cause the business an “undue hardship.”
+Generally, undue hardship means that providing the accommodation would create a significant expense or difficulty for your employer.

 Although your employer is required to provide an accommodation if it does not pose an “undue hardship,” your employer is not required to give you the exact accommodation you asked for, so long as the accommodation provided effectively addresses your limitation.
-Your employer should discuss your needs with you and can suggest alternative accommodations in what’s called an “interactive process” where you work together to find the best outcome.
+Your employer should discuss your needs with you and can suggest alternative accommodations in what’s called an “interactive process,” a conversation between you and your employer where you work together to find the best outcome.
 Your employer cannot force you to accept an accommodation that wasn’t arrived at through the interactive process.

 If your employer is a religious institution, it may be able to deny you an accommodation—but only in limited circumstances.
 Religious institutions can prefer someone of the same religion in making accommodations.
 For example, if a church was choosing between making a job answering questions from prospective congregants available to a pregnant worker as a light duty assignment, or hiring someone who is a member of the church’s denomination to fill that role, it could choose to hire someone new rather than provide the accommodation, without violating the PWFA.
 Your employer, however, should continue to work with you through the interactive process to try to find another reasonable accommodation.